timeToFight/learngit/readme.txt

-Git is free software distributed under the GPL.Git is free software.
+Git is free software distributed under the GPL.Git is free software.Git has a mutabke index called stage.